Showcasing Local Produce, and promoting healthier options

 We support community initiatives, both locally and globally, and also support activity undertaken by our supply chain.

-All of our milk has been from East Anglian dairies since 2016, and we aim to identify products and practices that can be changed to improve the nutritional value of our food (e.g. using healthier cooking oils and cooking methods).
+We aim to identify products and practices that can be changed to improve the nutritional value of our food (e.g. using healthier cooking oils and cooking methods).
 Central Procurement are trying to be pro-active in the areas that they assess.
 They recently contacted some of our farmers to ask about the use of antibiotics in their supply chain.
 Antibiotic resistance has become a big issue, and use of antibiotics in the food chain is believed to contribute to this.